The Eight Types And Four Waves Of Feminism.

 Zetkin's verdict on liberal feminist politics as a political program for proletarian women: "The proletarian woman fights hand in hand with the man of her class against capitalist society.
 To be sure, she also agrees with the demands of the bourgeois women's movement, but she regards the fulfillment of these demands simply as a means to enable that movement to enter the battle, equipped with the same weapons, alongside the proletariat."

 The difference is not that Zetkin and Kollontai oppose what Watson wants.
 Equal pay, bodily autonomy, political representation, they support these.
 The difference is that they refuse to treat those demands as the destination, and they refuse to organize across class lines to achieve them on the bourgeoisie's terms.
 What Watson calls feminism, Kollontai calls a partial program whose limits are determined by the class position of the women leading it.
+A partial program delivered from a position of class interest will always stop exactly where it becomes inconvenient to go further.

 "All humanists are feminists but not all feminists are humanists, why?"

 The eight types and four waves of feminism do not form a single coherent movement with minor internal disagreements.
-They constitute a fractured field of irreconcilable differences, competing diagnoses, competing subjects, and competing prescriptions for what “liberation” even means.
-What unites them is only the shared starting point that women’s conditions have been unjust and that organized response is necessary.
+They constitute a fractured field of irreconcilable differences, competing diagnoses, competing subjects, and competing prescriptions for what liberation even means.
+What unites them is only the shared starting point that women's conditions have been unjust and that organized response is necessary.
 Beyond that starting point, the divergences are foundational.

 Liberal feminism sees solvable defects in an otherwise sound liberal order.
 Marxist and socialist feminisms see defects that are structural to capitalism and therefore require its overthrow or radical transformation.
 Radical feminism locates the root in the sex-class relation itself, older and deeper than either liberalism or capitalism.
 Cultural and ecofeminism shift emphasis toward rebuilding devalued feminine or relational values and reconnecting human life to ecological realities.
 Black feminism insists that no analysis that treats race as secondary or additive can ever be adequate.
 Postmodern feminism questions whether the very category anchoring most other feminisms, "woman," can survive rigorous deconstruction.